npdarrington/npdarrington/README.md

 - 🔭 I’m currently working on [InstaQuizzes], [CrwnClothing] and my portfolio website!
 - 🌱 I’m currently learning - Main focus of React, React Native, Typescript, Redux, GraphQL, Integration Testing, Unit Testing
-- 🤔 I’m looking for help with finding consistent freelance work or a full-time position.
+- 🤔 I’m looking for help with finding consistent freelance work or a full-time position, and contributing to more open source projects.
 - 📫 How to reach me: [LinkedIn][Github]
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Being from Colorado, I love to hike, play sports, develop software and read!